IrinaMBejan/OptimizationML/README.md

 We require installation of *Python*.
 The needed libraries are stated in `requirements.txt`, to install them run: `pip install -r requirements.txt`, or `pip3 install -r requirements.txt` (Python 3).
 1. To explore our work, we encourage you to look through our notebooks:
-- `Training.ipynb` allows you to train a model and compute sharpness for a given dataset, architecture and optimizer
+- `TrainingSample.ipynb` allows you to train a model and compute sharpness for a given dataset, architecture and optimizer
-- `DataAnalysis.ipynb` loads all the stored checkpoints from trainings and computes the plots.
+- `DataAnalysis.ipynb` loads all the results from trainings and prepares the plots.
+If results are missing, it requires you to download all the existing checkpoints from training to extract the results, which might take a longer time, or alternatively retrain the models.
 All the existing checkpoints are available at: https://drive.google.com/drive/folders/10LuJDXzP6P_xH-z66Kh4KaWPfR1s0-t9?usp=sharing
-However, due to limited size on Github, we have not added them.
-Please note training all models is a very time-consuming and resource heavy task.
+However, due to limited size on Github, we have not added them here (>30GB).

 2. For running a model for a given configuration, we also offer a runnable Python file:
 - `python main.py train $dataset $model $optimizer $use_sam $load_existing` allows you to train a model